 A program intended to -bridge the gap between a student's prior work and the background required for the program he/she is entering.
-Typically such a program would be needed by students entering graduate business education where the student's undergraduate major was in an area other than business.
 The courses in a bridge program typically do not carry degree credit.

 The program coordinator may consider admission applications to the foundation program from students who satisfy the admission conditions of the program but they are holders of a Bachelor degree in another area of specialization.